cshorter-tech/NASA_NodeJS_Project/readme.txt

 Collections & Models to add Launches, Upcoming and History

-# Map Objects
+# Javascript Map Object new Map()

-// Mappings (key-value pairs or functions) allow you to preserve the the order..
+// Mappings allow you to match key-value pairs or functions; but it preserves the order which is not guarenteed if managed by just a regular object {}..